ZeiP/harbour-paketti/README.md

 ## Building

-If you want to build La Poste support, remember to add your API key to src/laposteapi.h.
+If you want to build La Poste or DHL support, remember to add your API keys correspondingly to src/laposteapi.h and src/dhlapi.h.